-3- The Iraqi Feminist Novel: Distortion, Extension and Fragmentation of the Place.
+3- The Iraqi Feminist Novel Distortion, Extension and Fragmentation of the Place

-In the modern Iraqi feminist narratives there are clear presence of war, shocking events and stories which are carved in the collective memory of the Iraqi people.
-Women are suffering the most, because they live hunted with horror, oppression and apparitions.
-In the novel “Nusf Lil-Kadifa” (2014) by Sumaya Shibani, the woman risks her life for the defense and survival of her country.
-In this novel, the narrator Mariam returns by plane to Iraq, a country full of death and killing as a challenge and for endurance.
-It is through love, hope and work that she looks for the revival of her homeland.
-She raises her voice in the face of the world which participates in the destruction of her people: “Thus we are half a people and I am half a citizen.
-Wars taught us how to be content with half a meal, drink half a cup, sit in half of a room and leave the other half for the shell... we got used to half dreams, half wishes, half solutions, half children and soon the world will talk about a miracle happening in Iraq; the phenomenon of having half children, because we make half love to have half a baby, who will have only half feed and accept a half mother” (128).
+In modern Iraqi feminist narratives there is a clear presence of the tragedy of war, which is carved into the collective memory of the Iraqi people.
+Women suffer because they are not only exposed to the tragic consequences of war but gender-based violence, which flourishes in wartime.
+They live haunted with horror, oppression and apparitions.
+In the novel “Nusf Lil-Kadifa” by Sumaya Shibani, a woman risks her life for the defense and survival of her country.
+In this novel, the narrator Mariam returns by plane to Iraq, a country full of death and killing.
+It is through love and hope that she tries to revive her homeland.
+She raises her voice in the face of the world and says: “Thus we are half a people and I am half a citizen.
+Wars taught us how to be content with half a meal, drink half a cup, sit in half of a room and leave the other half for the shell... we got used to half dreams, half wishes, half solutions, half children and soon the world will talk about a miracle happening in Iraq; the phenomenon of having half children, because we make half love to have half a baby, who will have only half feed and accept a half mother”.

-The woman in this novel is looking for love and joy despite the war, destruction and psychological fissures in her life.
-This is what Mariam experienced in the plane while she was returning from Amman to Iraq after she got to know Adam the Iraqi-American before the US invasion of Iraq: “Was earth under my feet?
-Or a carpet of silk slips with me and fly like a butterfly in my very quiet house”?
+The woman in this novel is looking for love and joy despite the war, destruction and psychological distress in her life.
+This is what Mariam experienced in the plane while she was returning from Amman to Iraq, after she met Adam the Iraqi-American before the US invasion of Iraq: “Was earth under my feet?
+Or a carpet of silk slips with me and fly like a butterfly in my very quiet house?
 Am I that girl who went down the stair yesterday in the house of her sister, eager to return to her crazy country and loaded with all the world concerns?
 Or, am I the other woman who became suddenly the happiest in the world?
-Does true love comes suddenly, invade us, pull us and throw us into the unknown?” (p.
-108).
-The Iraqi woman in the words of Mariam looks for love, kindness and freedom of her country.
-She is in constant search for joy inside her defeated self.
-The woman in this novel is well educated and well informed, though; she lives in permanent escape from war and continues to look for life and survival despite the deflections and defeat flooded on her.
+Does true love come suddenly, invade us, pull us and throw us into the unknown?”.
+Iraqi women through the words of Mariam ultimately look for the love, kindness and freedom of their country.
+Mariam is in constant search for joy inside her defeated self.
+Mariam, the female protagonist in this novel is well educated and well informed, however she lives in permanent escape from the war and prioritizes her own survival despite the defeat she has faced.